paumoer/eeeioa-copper-reprocessing/README.md

-# eeeioa-copper-reprocessing
-Environmental and socioeconomic impacts of increased reprocessing of copper in Germany analysed utilizing Environmental Input-Output Analysis.
+# Environmental and socioeconomic impacts of increased reprocessing of copper in Germany

-This was conducted as research project by three group members as an assignment for an advanced course in environmentally extended Input Output Analysis.
-Please check everything thouroughly.
-No guarantees given for scientific and/or methodological correctness.
-The project was awarded with a very good grade though.
+This study analyzes the environmental and socioeconomic impacts of increased copper reprocessing in Germany using Environmental Input-Output Analysis.
+The research was conducted by three group members as part of an advanced course in environmentally extended Input-Output Analysis.
+While the findings have been thoroughly reviewed, no guarantees are made regarding their scientific or methodological accuracy.
+However, the project was awarded a very good grade.

 ### Research Project Summary